lukesrw/typescript-template/README.md

 Sets up three scripts:

+-   watch-end: runs when development "watch" ends
+-   build-ts: compiles TypeScript
+-   build-sass: compiles Sass
--   clean - compiles TypeScript, then see clean.js
+-   build-tailwind: compiles Tailwind
+-   build: executes `npm install`, runs "watch-end", executes `npm ci`, sets the environment to production, runs "build-ts", "build-sass", and "build-tailwind"
+-   watch-start: runs "build", sets the environment to development, runs "build-tailwind"
--   build - runs "clean", then compiles TypeScript
+-   watch-after-start: runs the main TypeScript dist/index file
--   test - runs "build", then runs mocha tests
+-   test: runs "build", then runs mocha tests (minimum reporting)

--   git - runs "test", then runs "clean"
+For development, run "node watch" - this will start the development/auto-compile process.
+Terminating this script will clean the source code, removing any files that should not be committed.

 Before require/importing in another script, "build" must have been run.

-Before committing to the Git repository, "git" must have been run.
+Before committing to the Git repository, "watch-end" must have been run.

-Using npm init will update this with other NPM properties.
+Using npm init will update this with other NPM properties (for package creation)

 ---